tthaiyan1/socialHealth/README.md

 fb_download_complete_sql.py and twitter_download_complete_sql.py is the main functions to download data from Facebook and Twitter and save data into a MySQL database

-AnalysisEngine.ipynb is an Jupyter iPython notebook for generating analytics result and visualziation based on raw Facebook and Twitter data
+AnalysisEngine.ipynb is a Jupyter iPython notebook for generating analytics result and visualziation based on raw Facebook and Twitter data